White Tigers (gang)

-The White Tigers (白虎 (Baak^{6} Fu^{2})) were a Chinese American street gang that was prominent in New York City's Flushing, Queens and northern area of Chinatown from the early 1980s to the mid 1990s.
+The White Tigers (白虎 (Baak^{6} Fu^{2})) were a Chinese American street gang that was prominent in New York City's Flushing, Queens, and northern area of Chinatown from the early 1980s to the mid 1990s.
 They were formed in 1980 by immigrants from China of the ethnicity of Cantonese and Taiwanese, and ABCs (American-born Chinese).
 They adopted the color white as their clothing to match the name of the set.
-Throughout the 80s, the gang was often engaged in bloody turf wars with other Queens gangs such as the younger Green Dragons.
+Throughout the 80s, the gang was often engaged in bloody turf wars with other Queens gangs, such as the younger Green Dragons.
 Their activities included extortion, kidnapping, illegal gambling, racketeering, drug trafficking, human trafficking, arson and murder.

 Territory

-In the early 1980s new gangs emerged in the peripheral of other New York City boroughs such as following the patterns of Chinese immigration.
-In Queens emerged a Chinese community in Flushing and the White Tigers were created from this community.
+In the early 1980s new gangs emerged in the peripheral of other New York City boroughs, such as following the patterns of Chinese immigration.
+In Queens emerged a Chinese community in Flushing and the White Tigers, were created from this community.
 As such the gang soon started to prey on residents by robbing and extorting local businesses.
-The White Tigers did have territory in upper Chinatown in Manhattan on Mott Street with permission from the Ghost Shadows but their territory was primarily in Queens which considered by specialists as a territory ripe for the picking.
+The White Tigers did have territory in upper Chinatown in Manhattan, on Mott Street, with permission from the Ghost Shadows, but their territory was primarily in Queens, which considered by specialists as a territory ripe for the picking.
 With such virgin territory it allowed a new gang like the White Tigers to prosper.

 Membership

 Sources vary as to the size of the gang.
 One gang member said it had 10 core members and 20 to 30 peripheral members.
-Another survey said that like smaller gangs like the Green Dragons, Taiwan Brotherhood and Golden Star appear to have a maximum of 20 core members and 50 peripheral members.
-Elizabeth Glazer the chief of the organized crime unit in the United States Attorney's office for the Southern District, described the White Tigers as a relatively undisciplined gang of 35 to 40 members.
-What is known for sure for is that membership of the gang was regular to other gangs of the time in Flushing Queens compared to the larger gangs of Mahanttan like the Ghost Shadows and Flying Dragons which had 100 core members and 200 peripheral members.
+Another survey said that, like smaller gangs like the Green Dragons, Taiwan Brotherhood and Golden Star appear to have a maximum of 20 core members and 50 peripheral members.
+Elizabeth Glazer, the chief of the organized crime unit in the United States Attorney's office for the Southern District, described the White Tigers as a relatively undisciplined gang of 35 to 40 members.
+What is known for sure for is that membership of the gang was regular to other gangs of the time in Flushing Queens, compared to the larger gangs of Manhattan like the Ghost Shadows and Flying Dragons which had 100 core members and 200 peripheral members.